Balaji-Venkateswaran/DataChat/README.md

 ---
 ## About The Project

-This is an intuitive, browser-based tool that allows users to upload datasets in CSV, Excel, or SQLite format and explore them without any coding.
+**Data Chat** is an intuitive, browser-based tool that allows users to upload datasets in CSV, Excel, or SQLite format and explore them without any coding.
 Users can ask questions in plain English, and the tool automatically generates SQL queries, displays results in tables, and creates interactive visualizations.
 All data processing happens on the client side, ensuring privacy and speed.
 Results can be easily downloaded for further use.

 ---
 ## Features

 Client-Side Execution Only: Fully frontend-powered using Vanilla JavaScript—no server, backend, or data upload required for processing.

 Multi-Format File Support: Easily upload and analyze datasets in .csv, .xlsx, .sqlite3, or .db formats.